-Plan, build, and launch a home site for your organization
+Plan, build, and launch a SharePoint home site for your organization

-A home site is not required for the latest release of the Viva Connections desktop experience.
+- A SharePoint home site is not required for the latest release of the Viva Connections desktop, mobile, or tablet experience.
 Learn more about the new experience, how to customize it, how to choose the default landing experience, and how to onboard new users.

-If you’ve already created the communication site and are ready to specify it as your home site now, learn how to Set a site as your home site.
+- You must have Global Admin or SharePoint admin permissions to access the Microsoft 365 admin center.
+If you’ve already created the communication site and are ready to specify it as your home site now, learn how to set up Viva Connections in the Microsoft 365 admin center.

 Use a SharePoint home site to: